Master and Doctoral degrees in Computer Science

 The Institute of Computing – IC – which celebrated forty five years of existence in 2014, was the first academic institution in Brazil to offer a bachelor degree in Computer Science.
 IC offers a stimulating learning and research environment for undergraduate and graduate students through a combination of high-level teaching, individual studies, high quality supervision and international opportunities of collaboration with other research centers.

 The graduate program at IC started in 1977 and has earned a reputation for providing exceptional higher education.
 IC is consistently ranked among the best Brazilian’s graduate programs, offering Master and Doctoral degrees that carry prestige and professional recognition.
-A piece of evidence of these recognition are the awards earned by more than 50 thesis by IC graduates so far, many of which ranking first in the yearly competition promoted by the Brazilian Computer Society (SBC), and also the many best paper awards received by our graduates.
+A piece of evidence of this recognition is the many thesis and best paper awards earned by our graduates throughout the years.

 The graduate program at Instituto de Computação offers the Master in Computer Science and the Doctor in Computer Science degrees.
 People with a background in Computer Science and related fields, such as Mathematics and Engineering, are the primary candidates to engage in our program.